eduvpn/python-eduvpn-client/doc/developer.rst

 * Check if travis builds.
 If so, it will upload to pypi.

 * If it doesn't build fix and do a manual upload using `twine <https://github.com/pypa/twine>`_

+* For now you need to manually create the Let's connect! wheel and upload using twine.

 * Make a SRPM and upload to the `COPR repository <https://copr.fedorainfracloud.org/coprs/gijzelaerr/eduvpn-client/>`_